catwarrior/DevLab/README.md

 lab -e "echo hello world"
 ```

-## Interactive Mode
+## Interactive Terminal

-By default, DevLab attempts to use Docker's `-it` flag when running, however, some configurations may require manually instructing interactive (`STDIN`) support.
+By default, DevLab uses Docker's `-it` flag when running, allowing interactive sessions.
+For instance the configuration (including services, volumes, etc) could be run and accessed interactively via:

-For debugging or running custom commands inside the container the `-i` (interactive) flag is available:

 ```
-lab -i -e "/bin/bash"
+lab -e "/bin/bash"
 ```

-The above will run the container with `STDIN` support at bash shell for working inside the container. **Executing the `exit` command will stop the service.**

-The interactive command can be used with the `-e` flag as in the example above or with any tasks configured in the `devlab.yml`

 ## Port forwarding

 If you're running the docker daemon remotely, as is commonly the case with docker-machine users, DevLab will attempt to forward any `expose`d ports (for your main project as well as any linked services) from your local machine to your remote docker machine, over both TCP and UDP.
 No more hunting down IP addresses to hit -- you can just hit localhost.

 To avoid this default behavior, add the following property to `devlab.yml` at the same level as any `expose` directive that you don't want to have forwarded:

 ```
 forward: false
 ```

 ## License

 DevLab is licensed under the MIT license.
-Please see `LICENSE.txt` for full details.
+Please see [`LICENSE.txt`](LICENSE.txt) for full details.

 ## Credits

-DevLab was designed and created at [TechnologyAdvice](http://www.technologyadvice.com).
+Developed and maintained by the engineering team at  [TechnologyAdvice](http://www.technologyadvice.com).